2024-01-12 20:24:00

 “The Cosmological Principle assumes that the part of the universe that we can see is considered a ‘faithful sample’ of what we expect the rest of the universe to be like,” López said.
 “We expect matter to be evenly distributed throughout space when we view the universe on a large scale, so there should be no noticeable irregularities above a certain size.”

-The identification of two extraordinary ultralarge structures in such a close configuration raises the possibility that together they form an even more extraordinary cosmological system, concluded the scientists, who presented their findings about the Great Ring at the upcoming meeting of the American Astronomical Society held this week.
+The identification of two extraordinary ultralarge structures in such a close configuration raises the possibility that together they form an even more extraordinary cosmological system, concluded the scientists, who presented their findings regarding the Great Ring at the upcoming meeting of the American Astronomical Society held this week.

 The polar vortex seen from space